 Roanoke is a somewhat small city located in the state of Alabama.
 With a population of 6,005 people and two constituent neighborhoods, Roanoke is the 101st largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Roanoke is generally considered to be a blue-collar town.
-42.78% of the Roanoke workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Roanoke is a blue-collar town, with 42.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Roanoke is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Roanoke who work in office and administrative support (11.69%), sales jobs (11.27%), and healthcare (6.14%).

 The citizens of Roanoke are slightly less educated than the national average of 21.84% for the average city or town: 14.74% of adults in Roanoke have a bachelor's degree or advanced degree

 The per capita income in Roanoke in 2010 was $19,444, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,776 for a family of four.

 Roanoke is an extremely ethnically-diverse city.
 The people who call Roanoke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roanoke residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Roanoke include English, German, African, and Scots-Irish.

 The most common language spoken in Roanoke is English.
 Other important languages spoken here include Spanish and Japanese.